 BEST CHUOI NUONG IN SAIGON

 Chuoi nuong Ut Lua

 Chuoi nuong Ut Lua has been operating for more than 20 years and took part in the International Food Festivals that took place in Singapore, China, and the Philippines.
-The place was named after the lady’s nickname: Ut.
+The place was named after the owner’s nickname: Ut.
 She is a nice and strong woman who has sold chuoi nuong to earn money for her son to go to school.
-After 20 years of operating, be that it may, she has 3 chuoi nuong branches in Saigon, three of them are very well-known and she is having more and more customers queuing in every day to have her chuoi nuong.
+After 20 years of operating, she has three chuoi nuong branches in Saigon.
+These locations are well-known and more and more customers wait in line every day to have her chuoi nuong.
 The chuoi nuong here is soft with unforgettable coconut milk.

 Address: 115 Phan Dang Luu, Phu Nhuan district, HCMC

 Chuoi nuong 378

 Chuoi nuong 378 Vo Van Tan is another place with amazing chuoi nuong.
 This place has been running for over 10 years by a group of three old ladies.
 Opening from 7 AM to 9 PM, this chuoi nuong place is estimated to sell more than one thousand bananas daily.
 They only have two types of chuoi nuong here: plain banana and the sticky rice banana.
 If you want to order from here without waiting in line, avoid coming here from 5 PM to 7 PM.
 That’s peak time.

 Address: 378 Vo Van Tan, District 3, HCMC